XiaozhongLiu/ali-mq/README.md

 # ali-mq
-A sample written for sending and receiving MQ messages
+A sample written for sending and receiving MQ messages via http.